garybernhardt/base/README.md

     >> Cantaloupe.new.embiggen
     => "eJzTBwAAMAAw\n"

-See that `embiggen` method calling encode64 and deflate methods?
+See that `embiggen` method calling `encode64` and `deflate` methods?
 Those come from the `Base64` and `Zlib` modules.
 And the `SEPARATOR` constant is defined in `File`.
 Base don't care where it's defined!
 Base calls what it wants!

 By the way, remember those 530 ActiveRecord methods?
 That's amateur stuff.
 Check out Base loaded inside a Rails app:

     >> Base.new.methods.count
     => 6947

-It's so badass that it takes FIVE SECONDS just to answer that question!
+It's so badass that it takes *five seconds* just to answer that question!

 Base is just craaazzy!
 It's the most fearless class in all of Ruby.
 Base doesn't afraid of anything!